The historical events are presented in an informal documentary style below

 Vint Cerf himself describes his work and collaboration with all others invloved in this video, including the TCP and TCP/IP protocols

-He also covers need for interworking, stemming from the decision to allow seperate networks, with and "Gateways"between them, which would later be renamed "Routers"
+He also covers need for interworking, stemming from the decision to allow seperate networks, with "Gateways"between them, which would later be renamed "Routers"

 There was a period in the industry of what has been termed the Protocol Wars, which saw great debate over which protocols and standards should be used for computer networks and the Internet